carpentries-incubator/ml4bio-workshop/_extras/glossary.md

 __Confusion matrix__ - A matrix used in classification to visualize the performance of a classifier.
 Each cell shows the number of time the predicted and actual classes of samples occurred in a certain combination.

+__Overfitting__ - an overfitting model was trained too well on the training data set.
+This might cause for the model not to work as well on the test data.

 __Root node__ - the topmost node where the decision flow starts.

 __Leaf node__ - a bottom node that doesn't split any further.
 It represents the class label.